ktaylor63/southeast/site/content/birds/migratory-birds.md

 updated: 'March 3rd, 2017'
 ---

-## What are Migratory Birds?
+## What are migratory birds?

 Migratory birds are those species that generally migrate south each fall from breeding grounds to their wintering grounds.
 They may winter in habitats throughout the Southeast Region, or even farther south into Mexico, Central and South America and the Caribbean.
 In the spring they return north to their breeding grounds, where they have young and the cycle repeats.
 Migratory birds are definitely in the majority in contrast to resident birds that do not migrate.

 Of the 836 protected migratory bird species, some 59 species are game birds.
 That is, hunting seasons are, were, or could be developed for them.
 Here, we are talking about ducks, geese, swan, various species of doves, snipe, rails, certain pigeons, and gallinules.
 In contrast to the hunted birds, there are 777 species (93 percent) considered nongame birds.
 They are represented in groups such as marsh and wading birds (6%), birds of prey such as hawks, owls and eagles ( 9%), shorebirds (10%), sea birds (16 %), and perching birds (59%).
 This last group make up the song birds that come to our feeders, and the neotropical migratory birds that usually do not (because they are insect eaters and not seed eaters).
 We hear much talk about these "neotrops" today.
 They are the warblers, vireos, flycatchers, hummingbirds, swallows, and others that migrate to wintering grounds south of the United States - in Mexico, South America and Central America, and in the Caribbean.

-## What does the office of Migratory Birds and Habitat Programs do?
+## What does the office of migratory birds and habitat programs do?

 All migratory birds are listed as a trust species for the Department of the Interior according to the Migratory Bird Treaty Act of 1916.
 The U.S. Fish and Wildlife Service has the primary responsibility for administrating the Act, its amendments, and subsequent acts through the Division of Migratory Birds and Habitat Programs.
 Declining species and species groups are a major priority.